Free Shipping On Orders Above $75

 The Status of Women in Islam: Why are Women So Honoured?

 Before Islam, women were treated very cruelly.
 Islam elevated their status.
 The status of women in Islam is high because Allah honours women as daughters, wives, sisters, and mothers.
 Islam teaches that women must be treated with dignity.
 The Prophet ﷺ taught us to give mothers the greatest respect.
-When a man asked who deserves the best companionship, the Prophet ﷺ said, “Your mother” (three times), then “your father.”
-(Sahih al-Bukhari 5971).
+When a man asked who deserves the best companionship, the Prophet ﷺ said, “Your mother” (three times), then “your father” (Sahih al-Bukhari 5971).
 It is important to treat your mother and the mother of your children with great love and respect.

 When Islam tells people to be gentle with women and to protect their rights, it’s showing us that a respectful home is part of a respectful deen.